Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Methodology

 For the dust heating and cooling process, we assume that dust grains are irradiated by the standard diffuse interstellar radiation field (ISRF) from \cite{Mathis.1983} and reemit infrared emission that depends on the dust temperature and optical properties.
 The dust temperature is calculated in \textsc{Polaris} using Monte Carlo radiative transfer (\citealt{Reissl2016}).
 The dust grain equilibrium temperature is $T_d \sim 18 - 20$ K in WNM/UNM with $n < 10\,\rm cm^{-3}$, and it decreases slightly to $T_d \sim 16\,\rm K$ in CNM with $n \sim 10 - 100\,\rm cm^{-3}$ because of ISRF attenuation.

-For grain alignment physics, we consider the ideal RAT model in which dust grains are aligned with the ambient magnetic field by RATs from the ISRF.
-All grains larger than the critical alignment size, $a_{\rm align}$, are perfectly aligned by RATs \citep{2008MNRAS.388..117H}.
-This ideal RAT model is achieved for superparamagnetic grains containing embedded iron clusters in the ISM \citep{2007MNRAS.378..910L,HoangLaz.2016,2025ApJ...994..115H}.
-The calculation of grain alignment properties is incorporated in the latest version of the \textsc{Polaris} code (\citealt{Giang2023}).
-For the multi-phase ISM with $n < 100\,\rm cm^{-3}$, the magnetic alignment by RATs is efficient with small $a_{\rm align} \sim 0.01 - 0.05~\SI{}{\micro m}$ and high average alignment efficiency $\langle f_{\rm align} \rangle \sim 0.7 - 0.8$ (\citealt{HoangTruong.2024}).
+For grain alignment physics, we consider the ideal RAT model in which all grains larger than a critical alignment size, $a_{\rm align}$, determined by local gas conditions and radiation, are perfectly aligned by RATs \citep{2008MNRAS.388..117H}.
+This ideal RAT model could be achieved for superparamagnetic grains containing embedded iron clusters in the ISM \citep{2007MNRAS.378..910L,HoangLaz.2016,2025ApJ...994..115H}.
+The calculation of grain alignment properties, including $a_{\rm align}$ and the average alignment efficiency over the grain size distribution $\langle f_{\rm align}\rangle$, is performed with the latest version of the \textsc{Polaris} code (\citealt{Giang2023}).
+For the multi-phase ISM with $n < 100\,\rm cm^{-3}$, the magnetic alignment by RATs is efficient with small $a_{\rm align} \sim 0.01 - 0.05~\SI{}{\micro m}$ and high average alignment efficiency $\langle f_{\rm align} \rangle \sim 0.75 - 0.85$ (\citealt{HoangTruong.2024}).
 The fluctuation in the dust polarization is then mainly attributed to the density and magnetic fluctuation effects across ISM-phase components.

 Given dust physical (size distribution, shape, and composition) and grain alignment properties, \textsc{Polaris} solves the polarized radiative transfer in to generate the synthetic thermal dust polarization map at 353 GHz and 150 GHz.
 For this paper, we analyze the synthetic polarization angles and quantify E/B modes.
 In the follow-up paper, we will study in detail the effects of multi-phase ISM and magnetic turbulence on the synthetic polarization fraction.
 For more details of the implementations of grain alignment physics and polarized radiative transfer in the \textsc{Polaris} code, please see, e.g., \cite{Reissl2016,Giang2023,Truong.2025}.